Open Travel Guide

 Use ATMs inside banks rather than on street.
 Cover your PIN entry.
 Card skimming devices have been found on some outdoor ATMs.
 Notify your bank before traveling.

-Do I need a visa for Catalonia?
+Do I need a visa to visit Catalonia?

-How many days do I need in Catalonia?
+How do I get around Catalonia?